 Tattoo Aftercare

-3. The initial open wound healing stage usually takes 5-10 days.
-In the first 10 days, wash your tattoo with antibacterial soap and clean hands 2-3x a day, and moisturize as needed, up to 3x a day.
-At around day 4-6, your tattoo will begin peel and flake.
+3. The initial open wound healing stage usually takes up to two weeks.
+In this phase, wash your tattoo with antibacterial/fragrance-free soap and clean hands 1-3x a day, and moisturize as needed, no more than 3x a day.
+At around day 4-6, your tattoo may begin peel, flake and itch.
+Do not rub pick or scratch the tattoo while it is healing and peeling.
+It may get very itchy, patting is fine.
 After the peeling is over (typically around the 3 week mark), the tattoo will look a bit shiny and may still feel tender.
 At this stage the open wound is healed, and you may moisturize as much as you like.
-The ink will continue to settle in for up to two months, so I don't suggest getting a touch up on a tattoo sooner than 2-3 months after receiving it.
+The ink will continue to settle in for up to three months.

 Should you have any problems or questions you may always email me! spaceghosttattoo@gmail.com